FaiqMID/penyakit-fesnuk-gila-geode/README.md

 # PenyakitFesnukGila
 mY penyakit

-opens facebook instead playing or editing the level
+opens facebook instead of entering or editing the level

 except there's no windows bindings for EditLevelLayer::onEdit nooooooooooooooooo, it would be really funny